The Stars Align…Again. The final chapter.

 Throughout this Beatles piano adventure, there have been many “Y’all ain’t gonna believe this…” kind of moments.
 Today, we added more to that list.

-The day began with an email from the buyer, who has asked that her name not be disclosed, but approved sharing of this story and the location of the piano’s new home, Indian Harbour Beach, Florida.
+The buyer asked that her name not be disclosed, but approved sharing of this story and the location of the piano’s new home, Indian Harbour Beach, Florida.

 “My husband and I are so excited to get this unique piece of artwork to its new home,” she said.
 “It’s such an honor to be part of this amazing story.
 Having veterans on both sides of the family, I love that my bid benefits Habitat for Humanity’s veterans program.
 What a great organization!!”

 Then the connections began to become a bit clearer.

 “We have a soft spot for New Orleans and the surrounding area,” she continued.
 “We met at Tulane over 30 years ago and ended up getting married there.
 I look for opportunities to give back to the New Orleans area, but this opportunity found me.
 And I’m so glad it did.
 The auction ended on my birthday.
 Needless to say, it was an amazing birthday!!”

 Had the email wrapped up with that note, it would have made for a very cool ending to this epic saga.
 But there was still more to the story.

 “I loved reading through the blog,” said the benefactor.
 “Everyone involved should be proud to be part of a great story.
 I plan on printing it out (as soon as I get a reliable printer) and making a book to keep near the piano.
 Feel free to share our history with New Orleans with your local supporters.”

 Then came the moment.
 That “Holy Sh*t!” revelation that would have people doubting the authenticity of this tale.